equal1/colibri/README.md

 │   └── ml_tools  <- Directory for machine learning related code
 │     ├── data            <- Scripts to download or generate data │     │
-│     ├── features        <- Scripts to turn raw data into features for modeling │     │
+│     ├── preprocessing   <- Scripts to process raw data for modeling │     │
 │     ├── models          <- Scripts to train models and then use trained models to make │     │                      predictions